Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 Archaeology:
 - If your Archaeologist is a Physician you will now have the option to treat the people that catch exotic diseases on Archaeologiscal Expeditions.

+Astronomy:
+- William Cranch Bond can now spawn as a random Astronomer.